kinkscene/kinkscene.github.io/content/notes/Eros.md

 ---
-title: 'Eros'
+title: Eros
 tags:
-- venues
   - gay-men
+  - venue-public
 ---

 Eros is a sex club for gay men in the Tenderloin neighborhood.